Contact

 This prevents far-away factories from illicitly tampering with the product’s components or materials in order to circumvent compliance requirements around sustainability.
 And importantly, it enables a shift towards circular business models rooted in sustainable practices in the luxury market.

-Material provenance
+Material Provenance

 Precious metal mining and the acquisition of speciality stones such as diamonds has been a controversial issue in recent history.
 The social and environmental impact of the procurement process is under increased scrutiny, and customer preferences are leaning ever further towards sustainable sourcing and manufacturing in luxury goods.